Fred and Ginger. Lucy and Desi. Danny and Sandy. Ariel and Eric. William and Kate. Some couples just seem to go together, don't they?

 Super hardy in heat and cold, sun or partial shade, this easy-care combo looks phenomenal all year-long.
 With their rich, shiny green, distinctive foliage, you'll find plenty of ways to use them in your landscape.

 Now, Nature Hills also sells a Blue Prince/Blue Princess combination Holly, another member of the Meserve Hybrid Hollies.
 However, the China Girl and China Boy Hollies grow larger.
 They are better able to tolerate the high heat of Zone 9 while remaining very cold hardy to Zone 4.

 There are some visual differences between the two, as well.
 China Boy and Girl varieties feature light green stems and bright green foliage that is shiny and slightly cupped.
 Each leaf margin turns a bit inward for added texture and interest in Holiday arrangements.

 If you have the space, why not use both varieties of Holly combinations in your landscape?
-You could use smaller, darker Blue Prince/Blue Princess combo on either end of a long hedge of China Boy/Girl to open and close the look.
-Imagine how pretty a mixed arrangement of the high quality evergreen foliage and berries will be in your winter decor.
+You could use the smaller, darker Blue Prince/Blue Princess combo on either end of a long hedge of China Boy/Girl to open and close the look.
+Imagine how pretty a mixed arrangement of the high-quality evergreen foliage and berries will be in your winter decor.

 Order your Holly combos today and get ready to deck your halls!

 Hollies take to pruning as easily as a Boxwood.
 Keep these at whatever height you'd like, no fuss, no muss.
 The dark green leaves are big and glossy and the perfect backdrop for those classic red Holly berries.
 Use branch cuttings for your holiday tables and vases and your guests will think you paid a florist to do your decorating!

 No matter how you use these magnificent broad-leaved evergreens, you'll adore the tremendous show each fall and winter.
 Plant a specimen at the corner of your home to anchor your foundation planting.
 Showcase this lovely plant for all to see.